Confluence (n)

 FUNDING ACKNOWLEDGEMENTS

-We would like to acknowledge and thank the funders and supporters that are making Confluence 2022 possible:
+We would like to acknowledge and thank the funders and supporters that made Confluence 2022 possible:

 Benefactors: $10,000 and above